 \subsection{Ancient solution}

 In the proof of the main theorem, we use only the finite time dynamics without establishing a stable/unstable manifold theorem.
-The existence of the stable manifold for noncompact shrinkers is an interesting open problem with the main difficulty again the failure of writing $M_t$ as a graph over $\Sigma$.
-Similar argument as Theorem 4.1 of \cite{SX} gives ancient solution dictated by Theorem \ref{thm:ancient}.
-We refer readers to \cite{SX} for more details.
+The existence of the stable manifold for noncompact shrinkers is an interesting open problem with the main difficulty being again the failure of writing $M_t$ as a graph over $\Sigma$.
+A similar argument as Theorem 4.1 of \cite{SX} gives an ancient solution dictated by Theorem \ref{thm:ancient}.
+We refer the reader to \cite{SX} for more details.